buildo/avenger/README.md

 1. attempt to retrieve data from the [**`Cache`**](#Cache)
 2. match the result against the cache strategy defined (for instance if we chose `refetch` the data will always be deemed invalid irrespective of the result).

-If the result is valid it is returned, otherwise the `Fetch` function will be re-run in order to get new and valid data.
+If a valid result is found it is used without further actions, otherwise the `Fetch` function will be re-run in order to get valid data.
 The two flows are relatively simple:
 ##### Valid CacheValue
 !["cached flow"](docs/CachedValue.svg)